 What Is the House Edge?

 Every casino game has a House Edge, with some being lower than others.
 In roulette, the House Edge is provided by the presence of the green zero.
 That means that a player betting on both red and black for every spin would eventually lose their money when the ball lands on the zero.
-The House Edge for European roulette stands at 2.7%, which is the guaranteed profit that a casino would make over time.
+The House Edge for European roulette stands at 2.7%, which is the secured net win that a casino would make over time.

 Each Spin of the Wheel Is with a Clean Slate